 How do I know if I have met all the necessary academic requirements to graduate?

 Review your Degree Works audit accessed through your Pirate Port account.
-If you have concerns with your degree audit, contact your academic advisor or contact Graduation Services at regis@ecu.edu.
+If you have concerns with your degree audit, contact your academic advisor or contact the Graduation Services department at grad@ecu.edu.

 Where do I get my cap and gown?